showa-yojyo/notebook/doc/source/inkscape/ch22-extensions.rst

 使い方を見ていく。

-   To use JessyInk you first need to add the JessyInk JavaScript code to your *SVG* file.
+   To use JessyInk you first need to add the JessyInk JavaScript code to your :abbr:`SVG` file.
 This is done by calling up the :guilabel:`Install/Update...` dialog and clicking on the :guilabel:`Apply` button.
 The code can be removed by using the :guilabel:`Uninstall/remove` dialog.